max-pfeiffer/harbor-turnkey/README.md

-# Kubernetes Single Node Cluster using Talos Linux on Proxmox Hypervisor
+# Harbor on a Kubernetes Single Node Cluster using Talos Linux and a Proxmox Hypervisor
-This infrastructure as code (IaC) project installs a single node Kubernetes cluster with a fully functional [Harbor instance](https://goharbor.io/) on your Proxmox hypervisor.
+This infrastructure as code (IaC) project installs [Harbor](https://goharbor.io/) on a single node Kubernetes cluster.
-It uses Talos Linux as an operating system for running Kubernetes.
+It uses [Talos Linux](https://www.talos.dev/) as an operating system for running Kubernetes and Proxmox as hypervisor.
 The provisioning is done with OpenTofu.

 # Usage
 First clone the repo.
 The provisioning with OpenTofu needs to be done in two steps: